hashicorp/consul/website/source/api/query.html.md

   everything else after as a tag.
 See the [RE2](https://github.com/google/re2/wiki/Syntax) reference for syntax of this regular expression.

+- `RemoveEmptyTags` is optional, and if set to true, will cause the `Tags` list inside the `Service` structure to be stripped of any empty strings.
+This defaults to false, meaning that empty strings will remain in the list.
+This is useful when interpolating into tags in a way where the tag is optional, and where searching for an empty tag would yield no results from the query.

 All other fields of the query have the same meanings as for a static query, except that several interpolation variables are available to dynamically